-I created a mind map last week while brainstorming alternative sponsorship strategies to create value for both parties in a sponsorship opportunity.
+I created a mind map while brainstorming alternative sponsorship strategies to create value for both parties in a sponsorship opportunity.
 It was a rough mind map exercise done quickly with a Sharpie marker in my current blogging notebook.
-I needed to forward it to others for review, but rather than typing and organizing the mind map, I sent it as is, without making an effort to “clean up” my “dirty ideas.”
+I needed to forward it to others for review, but rather than typing and organizing the mind map, I sent it as is, without making an effort to clean up my dirty ideas.

 No, the mind map didn’t contain dirty ideas, as in inappropriate ones.
-They simply hadn’t gone through any refinement when they were sent for others to take a look.
+These ideas simply hadn’t gone through any refinement when they were sent for others to take a look.

 A time crunch was my initial reason for sending the mind map prior to trying to clean up my creative thinking.
 Maybe to further rationalize the decision, I came up with 8 other advantages to sharing dirty ideas:

 - It’s time efficient because you’re investing less time initially and on potentially undoing work you already did.

 - Since you’ve spent less time on the ideas, you’ll probably be less invested in them and more open to suggested changes.

 - It reaffirms your openness as a leader and/or teammate.

 - It may be less intimidating to others who might be reluctant to offer suggestions.

 - There’s a better opportunity to reshape your early creative thinking through input from others.

 - More rough edges on the ideas means more edges to trigger offshoots for new thinking.